 - Determining a value for your case

 We also have a network of expert witnesses to draw on for your defense, including medical experts, vocational rehabilitation specialists, life care planners, and economists.
+Independent experts play a crucial role, especially in wrongful death cases.
+As falls remain the leading cause of death in construction, expert witnesses can shed light on contributory factors leading to the accident.

 As mentioned above, and it is sufficiently important to bear repeating, our firm works on a contingency-fee-basis with no advanced fees required.
 You will never have an out of pocket cost as we are paid only if and when we win money for you.
 From a financial perspective, you have nothing to lose and everything to gain by retaining our firm to represent you in your construction site injury claim.